rafael-g-depaulo/obsidian-vault/RPG/R20/Attributes & Skills/Skills _ Skill Checks.md

 ## Skill Checks
 When a character makes a skill check, they roll against a pre-determined CR set by the DM.
 Their roll is determined as follows:

-- **Skill Check:** 1d20 + Attribute Modifier + Proficiency Bonus
+- **Skill Check:** 1d20 + Attribute Modifier + Skill Bonus

 Where "Attribute Modifier" is the modifier to the character's corresponding main attribute of the skill (e.g. when rolling an Insight Skill Check a character with 17 SEN would use +3 as their Attribute Modifier).
-Proficiency Bonuses are explained below.
+Skill Bonuses are explained below.

 In rare circumstances the DM might ask for a different attribute to be used instead of the skill's normal one.
 Example: Intimidation through a show of force or visual display of apparent strength might use CON or STR as a substitute of PRE, if the DM agrees.

-### Skill points
+### Skill Bonus & Skill Points
 When a character levels up they gain skill points, which they may distribute among their skills.
 These represent a character's growth, training and experience.
-A character starts with **5 + their Inteligence Modifier** proficiency points at level 1, and gains **2 + their Inteligence Modifier** (min 2) every levelup after that.
+A character starts with **5 + their Inteligence Modifier** skill points at level 1, and gains **2 + their Inteligence Modifier** (min 2) every levelup after that.

 A character's skill bonus for any given skill can only reach up to the maximum defined in the following table.